1995 US Open – Men's singles

 Pete Sampras defeated defending champion Andre Agassi in the final, 6–4, 6–3, 4–6, 7–5 to win the men's singles tennis title at the 1995 US Open.
 It was his third US Open title and seventh major title overall.

 Agassi later named his defeat in the final as a contributing factor to his mental struggles and performance slump over the next two years.

+This tournament marked the final US Open appearance of 1989 champion and former world No. 1 Boris Becker; he lost to Agassi in the semifinals.

 Seeds

 The seeded players are listed below.
 Pete Sampras is the champion; others show the round in which they were eliminated.